qir-alliance/qir-alliance.github.io/src/alliance.md

 The steering committee meets once a month.
 The meetings are not open to the public at this time, but minutes are published [here](https://github.com/qir-alliance/.github/tree/main/minutes).
 The steering committee may invite domain experts and repository maintainers to join the discussions.
 Please reach out to [qiralliance@mail.com](mailto:qiralliance@mail.com) if you would like to propose a topic for consideration and/or would like to volunteer your time and expertise.

+## Community

+We are excited to be collaborating closely with the quantum community to design and implement the necessary infrastructure and specs to accelerate advances in quantum technologies.
+We are always looking for community members to help us shape the future of this technology.
+We want to recognize the following individuals from the community who have significant impact on the QIR Alliance's mission:

+- [Sarah Kaiser](https://github.com/crazy4pi314), QIR Alliance Core Maintainer

+If you are interested in joining the QIR Alliance, or contributing to areas that are not code, please reach out to [qiralliance@mail.com](mailto:qiralliance@mail.com) and we will be happy to discuss how you can help.

 ## Logo

 Logos and icons of the QIR Alliance and associated efforts can be downloaded [from our GitHub repo](https://github.com/qir-alliance/.github/tree/main/logo).